Colleen Budy Registered Physiotherapist

 Ryan received a Bachelor of Science in Kinesiology from the University of the Fraser Valley, and his Masters Degree in Physical Therapy from UBC.
-He has also achieved an AFCI certification in Acupuncture and is currently pursuing his Diploma of Advanced Orthopaedic Manual and Manipulative Therapy.
+He has achieved an AFCI certification in Acupuncture and is IMS certified.
+He is currently pursuing his Diploma of Advanced Orthopaedic Manual and Manipulative Therapy.

 Ryan's strong athletic background and active lifestyle is what guided him into the physiotherapy profession and what has shaped his treatment philosophy.
 He believes in a multi-faceted treatment approach including manual therapy, taping, acupuncture and exercise.

 Ryan was a competitive kayaker, competing in the Canada Games and medaling at the Canadian Nationals.
 He was also a Canoe and Kayak coach and a Varsity Rower for the University of the Fraser Valley.
 He now stays active with a variety of activities including: kayaking, hiking, backpacking, skiing, snowboarding, swimming and cycling.

 Aaron Hansen Registered Physiotherapist

 Aaron is a Langley local, born and raised.
 He completed his Masters in Physical Therapy at UBC following an Advanced Certificate of Athleitic Therapy through Mount Royal University and a Bachelor of Science in Kinesiology from Trinity Westrn University.

 His passion for Physical Therapy is rooted in a desire to help others achieve a life fully lived.
 His goal is to empower clients to take control of their injury while optimizing their physical state.
 Aaron's Physical Therapy approach combines the use of manual therapy, myofascial release and taping to modulate pain, paired with movement retraining and exercise progressions to achieve long lasting change.